jeremyButtler/freezeTB/README.md

 Copy minimap2 to your freezeTB install location or into your PATH.

-`copy minimap2.exe C:/Users/<user name>/Downloads/freezeTB/winBin`
+`cp minimap2.exe C:/Users/<user name>/Downloads/freezeTB/winBin`

-If you get an error, then copy minimap2 in a file browser.

 # Run

+## GUI

+Open a terminal and type `$HOME/local/bin/freezeTBGui.r` for a local install or `freezeTBGui.r` for a global install (or if it is in your path).
+Then fill in the values needed.
+This should be only fastq file if the databases were detected.
+You can select multiple fastq files at once.

-## CLI
+## CLI (command line)

 You can print the help message with `freezeTB -h`.